- Chart

 History and Background

 Greif Bros.
-Corporation, founded in 1877 by William Greif, began as a cooperage in Cleveland, Ohio, manufacturing wooden barrels.
-Over its long history, Greif has evolved from a niche barrel maker into a global leader in industrial packaging.
-Key milestones include its expansion into steel drums, fiber drums, and plastic containers, as well as its diversification into services and sustainability solutions.
-The company has undergone several strategic acquisitions and divestitures to sharpen its focus on its core packaging businesses.
+Corporation, founded in 1877 by William Greif, began as a cooperage business in Cleveland, Ohio.
+Over its long history, it has evolved from a local barrel manufacturer into a global leader in industrial packaging.
+Key milestones include expanding into steel drums in the mid-20th century, diversifying into plastics, and significant acquisitions that have solidified its market position.
+The company rebranded as Greif, Inc. in 2016 to reflect its broader portfolio beyond traditional fiber-based packaging.

 Core Business Areas

-- Industrial Packaging: Greif's primary business revolves around the manufacturing and sale of a wide range of industrial packaging products.
-This includes steel drums, rigid plastic containers, fiber drums, and other rigid packaging solutions used for transporting and storing chemicals, food and beverage, petroleum, agricultural, and industrial products.
+- Industrial Packaging: This segment encompasses the manufacturing and sale of a wide range of rigid industrial packaging products.
+This includes steel, plastic, and fiber drums, rigid plastic containers, and metal cans.
+These products are used by a diverse customer base across various industries for transporting and storing chemicals, industrial products, food, and beverages.

 Leadership and Structure